cbettinger/microsat/README.md

 	c d1 26
 	p cnf ...

-Three demo files (one for each status described above) can be found in the *test* subdirectory.
+Two demo files (one for each status described above) can be found in the *test* subdirectory.